Master of Arts in English Program in Creative Writing

 Traci Brimhall teaches creative writing, with an emphasis on poetry.
 Her academic interests include female poets of the 20th century working in hybrid forms, graphic novels, and Renaissance adaptation.
 Her most recent book, Our Lady of the Ruins, was selected by Carolyn Forché for the Barnard Women Poets Prize and was published by W.W.
 Norton in 2012.
 She's also the author of Rookery, which won the Crab Orchard Series in Poetry First Book Award and was published by Southern Illinois University Press in 2010.
 Her poems have appeared in The New Yorker, Poetry, The Believer, Slate, The New Republic, Ploughshares, and Best American Poetry 2013 & 2014.
 She’s received fellowships from the Wisconsin Institute for Creative Writing, the King/Chávez/Parks Foundation, and the National Endowment for the Arts.

-Elizabeth Dodd teaches creative writing and literature.
-Her latest book, In the Mind’s Eye: Essays Across the Animate World, appeared from University of Nebraska Press in September, 2008.
-She's also the author of Prospect: Journeys & Landscapes, which appeared in 2003 from University of Utah Press and was winner of the William Rockhill Nelson Best Nonfiction Book Award.; two collections of poetry, Like Memory, Caverns, which won the Elmer Holmes Bobst Award from New York University Press in 1992, and Archetypal Light, published by the University of Nevada Press in 2001; and the critical book The Veiled Mirror and the Woman Poet: H.D., Louise Bogan, Elizabeth Bishop, and Louise Gluck (University of Missouri Press, 1992).
+Elizabeth Dodd, University Distinguished Professor of English, teaches creative writing and literature.
+Her latest book is Horizon’s Lens: My Time on the Turning World from University of Nebraska Press.
+She's also the author of In the Mind’s Eye: Essays across the Animate World, winner of the Association for the Study of Literature and Environment’s Best Book Award; Prospect: Journeys & Landscapes, winner of the William Rockhill Nelson Best Nonfiction Book Award; two collections of poetry, Like Memory, Caverns, which won the Elmer Holmes Bobst Award from New York University Press, and Archetypal Light; and the critical book The Veiled Mirror and the Woman Poet: H.D., Louise Bogan, Elizabeth Bishop, and Louise Gluck.

-Dodd publishes frequently in the field of ecocriticism, with essays on James Wright, Terry Tempest Williams, Michael S. Harper, as well as other topics.
-She is on the editorial board of ISLE: Interdisciplinary Studies in Literature and Environment.
-Dodd has twice won the Stamey Award for outstanding teaching from KSU's College of Arts and Sciences, and she has twice won the Kansas Arts Council's Fellowship in Poetry.
+Dodd publishes frequently in the field of ecocriticism, with essays on Elizabeth Bishop, James Terry Tempest Williams, and Michael S. Harper, as well as other topics.
+She is the nonfiction editor of Terrain.org: An Online Journal of the Built + Natural Environments.
+Dodd has twice won the Stamey Award for outstanding teaching from K-State's College of Arts and Sciences, and she is winner of the K-State Distinguished Graduate Faculty Award.
+She frequently collaborates with colleagues in other departments in interdisciplinary teaching.

 Daniel A. Hoyt teaches creative writing, with an emphasis on fiction, and his academic interests include contemporary American fiction, the short story, the work of Charles Dickens, and interdisciplinary courses.
 His short-story collection, Then We Saw the Flames, won the 2008 Juniper Prize for Fiction and was published by the University of Massachusetts Press (2009).
 Dan's creative work has also appeared in The Kenyon Review, Indiana Review, Quarterly West, Meridian, and other literary magazines.
 From 2004-2010, Dan taught at Baldwin-Wallace College in Berea, Ohio, and in 2009, he won an Individual Excellence Award in fiction from the Ohio Arts Council.
 In the 1990s, Dan worked as a journalist at newspapers in Missouri, Wisconsin, and New York.
 He cheers — simultaneously and without regret — for the Missouri Tigers, the Kansas Jayhawks, and the Kansas State Wildcats.